ingresso-group/slate/source/includes/_availability.md

 ```

-The response includes several attributes within the `user_commission`
+The response includes several attributes within the `predicted_user_commission`
 dictionary.
-Some partners will also see `gross_commission` which includes the
+Some partners will also see `predicted_gross_commission` which includes the
 same attributes.

 Attribute | Description
 --------- | -----------
-`amount_excluding_vat` | The commission you will earn per ticket, excluding sales tax.
+`amount_excluding_vat` | The predicted commission you will earn per ticket, excluding sales tax.
-`amount_including_vat` | The commission you will earn per ticket, including sales tax.
+`amount_including_vat` | The predicted commission you will earn per ticket, including sales tax.
 `commission_currency_code` | The commission currency (note that this can be different to the currency of the price paid by the customer).